DataPolitik/decidim_viz_front/README.md

 `npm install -g @angular/cli`

+## Executing

+You can execute the front end in your localhost by using the following command:

+`npm run`

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.